 The Macdonald Campus Health Service offers a clinic with a nurse: Monday - Wednesday, 9:00am - 4:30pm (from August 16 to May 15).
 Physician: Tuesday mornings by appointment only (from September to May).
 Schedule may vary.
 Off-campus clinics located in the vicinity of Macdonald Campus.

 All students can speak with a public health nurse by calling Info-Santé at 8-1-1.
 The Info-Santé service is available 24 / 7

 I am a Canadian citizen but I have been living abroad.
 Is it mandatory for me to obtain International Health Insurance?
 Can I opt-in if I choose to?

 If you are a Canadian citizen you do not need to be covered by the International Health Insurance plan, regardless of your place of residence.

 However, non-resident Canadian students who are not eligible for a Canadian health plan and have no insurance coverage or whose private insurance is not sufficient, have the option of enrolling on McGill's International Student Health Insurance Plan.
 To do so they must complete an online registration form on ISS website under Health Insurance Menu no later than September 30 (Fall Term) or January 30 (Winter Term) or May 31 (Summer term).

 Why do I need to be covered during the summer term if I am not registered in any classes? (undergraduate student)

 It is a requirement from Immigration Quebec that all international students maintain health and hospitalization insurance in Quebec during the entire validity period of your CAQ.
 All undergraduate students maintain an active student status during the summer term, regardless whether they are registered in courses or not during the summer term.

-If I come back home for a visit during the holidays or a scheduled break, do I have any health insurance coverage?
+If I come back home for a visit or travel for leisure during the holidays or a scheduled break, do I have any health insurance coverage?